apache/iceberg/format/spec.md

 * Position delete files identify deleted rows by file location and row position (**deprecated**)
 * Equality delete files identify deleted rows by the value of one or more columns

 Deletion vectors are a binary representation of deletes for a single data file that is more efficient at execution time than position delete files.
-Unlike equality or position delete files, there can be at most one deletion vector for a given data file in a table.
+Unlike equality or position delete files, there can be at most one deletion vector for a given data file in a snapshot.
 Writers must ensure that there is at most one deletion vector per data file and must merge new deletes with existing vectors or position delete files.

 Row-level delete files (both equality and position delete files) are valid Iceberg data files: files must use valid Iceberg formats, schemas, and column projection.
 It is recommended that these delete files are written using the table's default file format.